asllop/RunPack/TUTORIAL.md

 That's the programming style we should use in RunPack.
 Is the way to create easy to write, read and maintain applications.
 We follow an iterative methodology where we atomize the program into small and simple words, we use these words to create other words with a higher abstraction level, and we group these words into lexicons.

-RunPack offers a really basic but effective way to define lexicons, the word `lex`.
+RunPack offers a really basic but effective way to define lexicons, the pair of words `lex` and `\lex`.
 We can rewrite the countdown program to use it:

 ```
-lex 'count.'
+lex count
     { dup 0 > } def continue?
     { dup print } def print
     { 1 - } def dec
     { drop } def clean

     { { count.continue? } { count.print count.dec } loop count.clean } def down
-lex ''
+\lex

 5 count.down
 ```